How to Mount Heavy Artwork on Brick-Veneer Walls

 Step 6: Switch to hammer mode for the brick

 Now switch the drill to hammer + rotary.
 Push the bit through the cavity until it touches brick.
 Drill into the brick to a depth of 65 mm (for a DynaBolt 6.5×65) or 75 mm (for a frame anchor).
 Mark the depth on the bit with masking tape so you don’t go too deep.
+Vacuum the hole.
+Brick dust mixed with sleeve anchors = anchor doesn’t grip properly.
+I run the vacuum brush over the hole and drill another 5 mm to clear dust at the back.

 Step 7: Set the anchor properly

-For a DynaBolt: tap the anchor in with a hammer until the head is flush with the Gyprock.
-Tighten with a socket — you’ll feel it bite at about 6-8 turns.
+For a DynaBolt: tap the anchor in with a hammer until the head is flush with Gyprock.
+Tighten with a socket — you’ll feel it bite at 6-8 turns.
 Stop tightening when you feel hard resistance; over-tightening crushes the brick or strips the sleeve.

 For a frame anchor: thread the bolt through the artwork bracket, push through the wall hole, tighten.
 The sleeve expands behind the brick.
+Easy as.

 Step 8: Don’t trust “no-drill” hooks for anything over 5 kg on brick veneer

-The 3M Command strips and the Hercules hooks at Bunnings are fine for posters and unframed canvas.
-But anything with glass, anything in a heavy frame — they fail.
+3M Command strips and Hercules hooks at Bunnings are fine for posters and unframed canvas.
+Anything with glass, anything in a heavy frame — they fail.
 The adhesive lets go in summer when the wall heats up.
 I’ve patched too many Gyprock holes from failed Command strips.
+Rule of thumb on brick veneer: under 3 kg, screw-in hook into Gyprock (no fancy anchor needed).
+3-10 kg, plastic Gyprock anchor with a screw, centred on the Gyprock, not near edges.
+Over 10 kg, stud or brick fixing as above.

 Step 9: Hang, level, step back, sleep on it

 Once the bolts are set, hang the artwork, level it, step back.
 Push it gently both ways to feel for any movement.
 Walk away.
 Come back the next day and check it’s still level — if a fixing was iffy it’ll have crept overnight.
+Better to find that before the dinner party than during.

-The Mick rule
+The Mick wrap

 Mick